 Mechoui is traditionally prepared by roasting a whole lamb either on a spit over a fire or in a pit in the ground.
 The meat is eaten by hand with salt and cumin for dipping.

-If such a long, slow roast won't work with your schedule, we've added directions for shorter roasting methods which you can consider as alternatives.
+If such a long, slow roast won't work with your schedule, directions for shorter roasting methods are included.
 All three methods can be used to roast a half lamb or very small whole lamb if your oven can accommodate those larger roasts.

 - 1 teaspoon cumin